-The Apple Store obviously needs WiFi to show their customers who their products work, but they also allow others to access the WiFi even if they aren’t even in the store but within range.
+The Apple Store obviously needs WiFi to show its customers who their products work, but they also allow others to access the WiFi even if they aren’t even in the store but within range.
 Many Apple stores are located in malls, which will also sometimes have food courts with free WiFi.

 Target stores offer free WiFi and have a great little cafe to sit at and enjoy a quick drink and whatever is happening in your virtual reality.
 The stores are also a great place to Pokemon Go hunting if that’s something you – or your kids – are into.
 Gotta catch them all!

 Other places you can often access free WiFi include public libraries, museums, hospitals, public parks, trains and buses, airports, doctors’ offices, salons, and gyms or yoga studies.